 According to Seeff, the outlook for property remains positive, and the market will remain active, driven largely by salary-earners taking advantage of low rates.

-Buyers attracted to KwaZulu-Natal North Coast homes
+Where to buy property in KwaZulu-Natal North Coast

 Pam Golding Properties reports an increase of interest for properties in KwaZulu-Natal’s North Coast, with many buyers from Gauteng.